lydianish/RoLASER/README.md

 ## 4. Generating artificial UGC <a name="generating"></a>

-A defining contribution of RoLASER approach is the data augmentation technique used to generate artificial real-life-like UGC by randomly selecting and applying a subset of transformations from 12 [NL-Augmenter](https://github.com/lydianish/NL-Augmenter) perturbations.
+A defining contribution of the RoLASER approach is the data augmentation technique used to generate artificial real-life-like UGC by randomly selecting and applying a subset of transformations from 12 [NL-Augmenter](https://github.com/lydianish/NL-Augmenter) perturbations.

 ![Data augmentation technique](./img/data_augmentation.png)